e96031413/Taiwan-Weather-App/README.md

 ## Usage

-To use the app, simply enter a location into the search bar and click "Get Weather".
+To use the app, simply enter a location into the search bar and click "查詢".
 The app will retrieve the weather information for that location and display it on the page.

 ### Supported Locations